Badhan, Sanaag: Puntland's administrative (2018–2023)

-In 2018, Puntland authorities stepped up their administrative presence in Badhan.
-On 2018-09-20 the Puntland cabinet convened a formal session in Badhan, and the following day the president’s delegation was publicly received in the town, underscoring Garowe’s links to local administration.
-In early 2018, Somalia’s federal planning minister also toured Badhan and Dhahar with Puntland officials, reflecting federal–state engagement in eastern Sanaag.
+In 2018, Puntland authorities increased their administrative presence in Badhan.
+On 20 September 2018, the Puntland cabinet held a formal session in Badhan, and the following day a presidential delegation arrived in the town.
+In early 2018, Somalia's federal planning minister also visited Badhan and Dhahar with Puntland officials.

-On 2019-05-30 the Somaliland-appointed “governor of Badhan” resigned and aligned himself with Puntland, and on 2019-09-05 the Badhan district council elected Ahmed Mohamed Timir as mayor in a process organized by Puntland’s Ministry of Interior.
-Days later, Puntland security services arrested Somaliland’s deputy governor for Badhan district, illustrating continued contestation over symbols of authority.
+On 30 May 2019, the Somaliland-appointed governor of Badhan resigned and joined Puntland, and on 5 September 2019, the Badhan district council elected Ahmed Mohamed Timir as mayor in a process administered by Puntland's Ministry of Interior.
+Days later, Puntland security forces arrested Somaliland's deputy governor for Badhan district.

-In January 2021, Puntland deployed forces to Badhan to block Somaliland’s attempted voter registration; a delegation led by the Speaker of the Puntland House visited the town as part of the operation.
-Puntland subsequently announced the deployment of trained police to Badhan on 2021-06-17 to reinforce local security.
-On 2021-10-20, local elders in Badhan publicly distanced the town from reported evictions in Erigavo, indicating sensitivities amid the Somaliland–Puntland dispute.
+In January 2021, Puntland deployed forces to Badhan to prevent Somaliland's voter registration, and a delegation led by the Speaker of the Puntland Parliament visited the town.
+Puntland authorities announced the deployment of police units to Badhan on 17 June 2021 to reinforce local security.
+On 20 October 2021, local elders in Badhan issued a public statement separating the town from reported evictions in Erigavo.

-Badhan participated in Puntland’s 2023 local democratization exercise.
-International reporting notes that on 2023-05-25 the Transitional Puntland Electoral Commission (TPEC) conducted one-person-one-vote municipal elections across 30 districts, including Badhan, as part of the state’s first statewide direct local polls; subsequent summaries discuss council compositions and party shares at district level.
+On 25 May 2023, the Transitional Puntland Electoral Commission (TPEC) conducted direct municipal elections in Badhan as part of the state's local polls.

 Recent History (2024–)

-During 2024–2025, tensions between Puntland and the federal government over constitutional amendments also formed a significant backdrop, with Puntland announcing a freeze in cooperation with federal institutions in March–April 2024; local administration in Badhan continued to function under Puntland’s framework amid these statewide dynamics.
+During 2024–2025, tensions occurred between Puntland and the federal government over constitutional amendments.
+Puntland announced a freeze in cooperation with federal institutions in March and April 2024, but local administration in Badhan functioned under Puntland's framework.

-In October 2024, a brief clash was reported in Badhan between Puntland forces and troops aligned with the self-proclaimed Maakhir authorities, amid a standoff around the district; both sides were said to be entrenched outside the town and no major casualties were initially reported.
-In the broader Sanaag theatre, further confrontations were reported in mid-2025 around Ceelbuh, reflecting continued contention over administrative alignment in eastern Sanaag.
+In October 2024, an armed clash occurred outside Badhan between Puntland forces and troops aligned with the self-proclaimed Maakhir authorities, resulting in a standoff without major casualties initially reported.
+In the broader Sanaag area, further confrontations occurred in mid-2025 around Ceelbuh due to disputes over administrative alignment.